The Nottinghamshire and District

 improve the benefits to the Scheme’s beneficiaries.

 No revisions were made to the SIP during the Scheme year.
-The latest
+The SIP was last

-the SIP was updated in December 2024 to reflect changes to the Scheme’s
+updated in in November 2024 following changes to the Scheme’s investment

 The information provided in the following sections

-September 2024 and sets out how this work followed the Trustees’ policies in
+2025 and sets out how this work followed the Trustees’ policies in the

 In summary, it is the Trustees view that the policies in the SIP have been